 Ana Carolina Ogando

-The world’s urban population has more than doubled in the past 30 years.
-Now, for the first time in history, the majority of people live in urban areas.
-In the global South, urbanization has not been matched by industrialization, so cities are growing without jobs.
+For the first time in history, the majority of the world's population lives in urban areas.
+In the global South, rapid urbanization has not been matched by industrialization, so cities are growing without jobs.
 The urban poor must survive by working in the informal economy.
 Our Urban Policies Programme provides informal workers and their advocates with tactical information, hard evidence, tools and opportunities to transform urban systems.

 An estimated one out of three people living in cities in the developing world live without access to adequate shelter, water and sanitation – in slums.
 Yet city governments, pre-occupied with competing for foreign investment and “world class city” status, largely neglect informal workers and slum dwellers, and often actively evict them.

-Over half of the non-agricultural workforce in most developing countries – over three quarters in some – work in the informal economy, which is integral to the economies of towns and cities: it contributes to households, communities, and formal sector firms.
-Urban authorities need to find ways to enable street vendors, hawkers, market traders and the open-air markets, small kiosks or built markets where they vend to co-exist alongside large retail malls.
-They must incorporate waste pickers into modern solid waste management systems.
-And they must support home-based production through basic infrastructure services and appropriate zoning policies.
+Over half of the non-agricultural workforce in most developing countries – over three quarters in some – work in the informal economy.
+This workforce is integral to the economies of towns and cities: it contributes to households, communities, and formal sector firms.
+Urban authorities need to find ways to enable street vendors, hawkers, market traders - and the open-air markets, small kiosks or built markets where they vend - to co-exist alongside large retail malls.
+To create inclusive cities, they must incorporate waste pickers into modern solid waste management systems, and they must support home-based production through basic infrastructure services and appropriate zoning policies.

-WIEGO’s Urban Policies Program (UPP) aims to contribute to the reshaping of urban policy debates and government practices by:
+WIEGO’s Urban Policies Program (UPP) aims to influence urban policy debates and government practices by:

-- increasing visibility of urban informal workers, their issues and contributions
+- increasing the visibility of urban informal workers, their issues and contributions

 - demonstrating viable options for including urban informal workers